awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-glue-job-jobcommand.md

 ## Properties<a name="aws-properties-glue-job-jobcommand-properties"></a>

 `Name`  <a name="cfn-glue-job-jobcommand-name"></a>
 The name of the job command\.
 For an Apache Spark ETL job, this must be `glueetl`\.
 For a Python shell job, it must be `pythonshell`\.
+For an Apache Spark streaming ETL job, this must be `gluestreaming`\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)